RPM. Three letters that are full of promise and excitement. And often a little confusion and a few misconceptions:

 RPM = Earnings ÷ Pageviews × 1,000

-RPM is not the way you get paid for your ads, but it helps you better understand how you are earning
+RPM doesn’t get you paid for ads.
+It helps you understand how you earn.

 It’s a common misconception that the RPM calculation works the opposite way.
 That RPM is a flat rate at which your ads earn, determining how much money you make overall.

 But advertisers don’t pay publishers based on RPM.
 For every pageview and every ad placement on your site, an auction takes place where advertisers decide how valuable each visitor is and how much they want to pay to show their ad to that visitor.
 Collectively, these winning bids for each ad impression add up to your total ad revenue.

 This total ad revenue number isn’t super helpful.
 It’s difficult to figure out much about how your ads are performing by just looking at this large number, so RPM helps you better interpret the value of the traffic that visits your site by looking at it in smaller portions.

 RPM tells you, “For every 1,000 pageviews, you averaged this much ad revenue.”

 This is useful so you can gauge whether you’re averaging more or less for each 1,000 pageview chunk of traffic.
 It gives you a reliable, repeatable “quick-take” on how your ads are earning.